LightForm-group/matflow-user-documentation/README.md

 ## about YAML
 - https://www.yaml.info/learn/bestpractices.html
-- YAML can use indented, or zero-indented lists (sequences), where the hypen is at the same level of indentation as the previous line.
+  - YAML can use indented, or zero-indented lists (sequences), where the hyphen is at the same level of indentation as the previous line.
-  The creators recommend this zero-indented approach, but you can use either, and interchangably.
+    The creators recommend this zero-indented approach, but you can use either, and interchangeably.
-  It can help to view the indentation by considering the text rather than the hypen.
+    It can help to view the indentation by considering the text rather than the hyphen.